camoto-project/gamearchivejs/README.md

     # Read a sample archive and list the files, with debug messages on
     $ DEBUG='gamearchive:*' ./bin/gamearch open -t arc-myformat example.dat list

-    # Make sure the format is identified correctly or if not why not
+    # Make sure the format is autodetected correctly or if not why not
     $ DEBUG='gamearchive:*' ./bin/gamearch identify example.dat

+    # Run only unit tests for the new format, with debugging on
+    $ DEBUG='gamearchive:*' npm test -- -g arc-myformat

 If you use `debug()` rather than `console.log()` in your code then these messages can be left in for future diagnosis as they will only appear when the